SinghRajRitik/React-23/readme.md

-# this is the first file wchich going to staged
+# this is the first file which going to staged